-On the Standard toolbar, click New SQL.
-An empty SQL document opens.
+On the File menu, click New SQL.

-Start to type a query to a database.
+In an empty SQL document that opens, start type a query to a database.

 We are going to create a sample query.
-In this example we will use the sakila database.
-Let’s display all the films stored in the sakila database, that were released after 2004.
+In this example, we will use the sakila database.
+Let’s display all the films stored in the sakila database that were released after 2004.

 The film table comes first on the list, so just press TAB or ENTER to insert it into the SQL editor.

 We need to select films categories that are stored in separate tables.
 In a similar way, type the JOIN keyword and press the space.
 Schema Compare for MySQL shows you all available solutions to implement JOIN.
 Select required statement and press ENTER.

 Continue typing the query.
 You can use the Quick Info feature while typing SQL code.
 The Quick Info feature is a tooltip with brief information about database objects, parameters, and variables.
 The tooltip appears when you place the mouse pointer on the required item in the SQL script.

 In case of database objects, the tooltip shows their location and types.
 You will find this option useful, while working with large scripts.

 Use the CTRL + K, CTRL + D combination to format the query text.
 Now, we can execute the query to see results.
 To do so, click Execute or press F5.

 Add the WHERE f.release_year > 2004 condition at the end of the query and press F5 to execute it.